felipenlunkes/osdev/README.md

 <div align="justify">

 In this section you will find documentation available for the main operating systems (open source or not).
-This documentation includes official material, scientific articles, original source code from historic operating systems, and books, online or in print.
+This documentation includes official material, scientific articles, original source code from historic operating systems and books (online or in print).
 The session addresses:

 - [x] History of operating systems;
 - [x] Historical material;